Good (political party)

-Good styled as GOOD is a South African political party that was formed in December 2018.
-It is led by its founder Patricia de Lille, current Minister of Tourism and former mayor of Cape Town.
-The party's policies are predominantly left-wing and its platform is premised on social democracy, environmentalism, anti-racism and Broad-Based Black Economic Empowerment.
-The party's stronghold is the Western Cape and mainly draws support from the Coloured community.
+Good (stylized as GOOD) is a South African social democratic political party that was formed in December 2018.

+The party is led by its founder, veteran South African politician Patricia de Lille, who is the current Minister of Tourism and former Mayor of the city of Cape Town.
+She is currently the party's sole member in the National Assembly.

-The party holds two seats in the National Assembly of South Africa, while it also has one seat in the Western Cape Provincial Parliament.
+The party's political ideology is Social Democracy, with a focus on spatial justice, Universal Basic Income, and environmental justice.
+The party's stronghold is the Western Cape province.

 In May 2019, De Lille was the only opposition member appointed to serve in the cabinet of South Africa.
 She had stated that Good would remain an opposition party.

+In June 2024, Good agreed to join the ANC-led government of national unity (GNU).
+De Lille continued serving as South Africa's Minister of Tourism in the coalition.

 Formation

 Patricia de Lille is a South African politician.
 She was elected to the National Assembly as a Pan Africanist Congress (PAC) member in 1994.
 She held many leadership positions in the party.
 During the 2003 floor-crossing period, she broke away from PAC and formed the Independent Democrats (ID).
 The party was the first political party in South Africa to be led by a woman that contested elections and won seats.
 In 2010, after meetings between the Democratic Alliance Federal Executive and the Independent Democrats Executive, it was announced that the ID would merge with the Democratic Alliance (DA).
 Members of the Independent Democrats held dual party membership.
 The ID was officially dissolved after the 2014 general elections.

-In March 2011, De Lille was selected by the Democratic Alliance to be the party's mayoral candidate in Cape Town.
+In March 2011, de Lille was selected by the Democratic Alliance to be the party's mayoral candidate in Cape Town.
 She was subsequently elected Mayor of Cape Town in May 2011.
 She served until October 2018.
-During the last months of her mayoral career, the Democratic Alliance accused Lille of covering up corruption in the municipality.
+During the last months of her mayoral career, the Democratic Alliance accused de Lille of covering up corruption in the municipality.
 She strongly denied these allegations.
 When De Lille resigned as mayor, she also resigned as a member of the Democratic Alliance, citing that the party had been abusive towards her.
 DA Chief Whip Shaun August and many other councillors, including Mayoral Committee Member for Transport Brett Herron, resigned their positions in protest to the removal of De Lille.
 They were all members of the previous Independent Democrats.
-It was speculated that De Lille would revive the Independent Democrats and that it would be the "kingmaker" in the 2019 provincial election.
+It was speculated that de Lille would revive the Independent Democrats and that it would be the "kingmaker" in the 2019 provincial election.

-On 18 November 2018, Patricia de Lille launched the "For Good" political movement and website.
+On 18 November 2018, de Lille launched the "For Good" political movement and website.

-On 2 December 2018, De Lille announced the formation of the "Good" political party in Houghton Estate, a suburb of Johannesburg.
+On 2 December 2018, de Lille announced the formation of the Good political party in Houghton Estate, a suburb of Johannesburg.

 Leadership

 Patricia de Lille has said that the party's official leadership will be elected after the 2019 elections.
 The party is currently managed by interim leaders.
 The National Leadership Committee consists of 36 members.
-The interim leadership was announced in January 2019 and is as follows:
+The interim leadership was announced in January 2019 and was as follows: